lune-climate/lune-ts/README.md

 `make shell`

 Once inside, to fully rebuild the client library from the openapi schema.
 Just do:
+`make build-from-schema`

+If all you want is to check if everything is building, you can use:
+`make build`
+or
-`make full-build`
+`make build-from-source` (checks linting)

 Feel free to explore all other commands in the Makefile.

 ## Publish

 Publishing currently requires manual intervention to up the version.
-There are Makefile utilities to help do the version increase automatically (update-version-'patch | minor | major').
-The whole process goes as follow:
-- Increase the version manually or with the commands above.
-- Send the change to the repository (via PR is recommended)
-- After the change is merged, push the publish task on CircleCI.
+The recommended way is to create a release in github.
+This will automatically be published to NPM once accepted.

 ## TODO

-- Have deploy process be fully automatic, currently it requires version change in `package.json` and `package-lock.json` be manual.
-This was to not have git credentials on CircleCI since it would be at publish time that the version required change in git.
 - Tests
+- Rich types on data (Big on Mass instead of string for example)
-- Further functionalities like HMAC verification etc.
+- Add advanced functionalities like HMAC verification etc.
 - Improve this README and documentation in general
+- Think about fully automatic patch deployment when remote schema changes.
+This might become a bit noisy though.